iotaledger/introduction-docs/docs/guides/developer.md

 ## Selected Message Payloads
 Currently, there are two commonly used message payloads, `IndexationPayload` and `SignedTransaction` which can be combined based as needed.

-For further refefence, please see our [Protocol-rfc#0018 - Transaction Payload](https://github.com/luca-moser/protocol-rfcs/blob/signed-tx-payload/text/0000-transaction-payload/0000-transaction-payload.md).
+For further reference, please see our [Protocol-rfc#0018 - Transaction Payload](https://github.com/luca-moser/protocol-rfcs/blob/signed-tx-payload/text/0000-transaction-payload/0000-transaction-payload.md).

 ### IndexationPayload
 `IndexationPayload` is a payload type that can be used to attach an arbitrary `data` and key `index` to a message.
 When this particular payload is leveraged, then a message and related data entity can be searched via key `index` in addition to a `message_id`.